-Anthropology: Social mobility and infrastructure, urban space and design, language politics and ideologies, cultural identity formation, ethnography and literature, postcolonial theory, globalization, India
+Anthropology: Mobility and infrastructure, urban space and design, language politics and ideologies, cultural identity formation, ethnography and literature, postcolonial theory, globalization, India

 Rashmi Sadana received her Ph.D. in Anthropology at the University of California, Berkeley in 2003 and an M.A. with Distinction in South Asia Studies from the University of London’s School of Oriental and African Studies (SOAS).
 Before coming to GMU, she was Visiting Assistant Professor in Sociology at the Indian Institute of Technology (IIT) Delhi and at IIT Chennai.
 She also held a three-year National Science Foundation-funded postdoctoral fellowship in Anthropology at Columbia University followed by a one-year postdoctoral fellowship in Columbia University’s Committee on Global Thought.